Progressus-io/postnl-for-woocommerce/readme.txt

 * Add: Ability for marking products as 18+ and automatically apply ID Check to orders containing them.
 * Add: Validation and TrustedShipperID support for merchant customs codes in the non-EU shipping settings.
 * Fix: PostNL delivery options block duplicated in the mobile checkout order summary.
-* Fix: delivery-day date format to follow the WordPress General Settings configuration
+* Fix: delivery-day date format to follow the WordPress General Settings configuration.
+* Fix: the HS Tariff Code field not saving for product variations.

 ### 5.8.1 (2025-09-16) =
 * Add: New email settings field for shipping confirmation.